prabhu-prakash/SDC_ND_Projects/CarND-Behavioral-Cloning-Project/readme.md

 ####5.
 Training

 * With the augmented data now covering all possible scenarios of staying on the track if driving correctly, and recovering to stay on the track if headed out of the track, The network was trained.
+The paper suggested certain preprocessing steps which were done in my implementation also.
+First is cropping the irrelevant parts of the image (which is top 1/3rd of the image and bottom 25 (approx.) pixels which removes the sky and bonnet of the car respectively (Both don't contribute to the learning process).
+Second, resize the images to 66x200 (height X width).
+Finally, one of the bestpractices of any NeuralNet training, the image data was normalized.
-Since, we don't use dropout layer, the data was split into training dataset and validation dataset after randomly rearranging the data (training works best if there is least correlation among successive examples).
-Using these datasets,a training epoch which produced the least validation error was chosen and the model was saved with the weights at the epoch.
+* Since, we don't use dropout layer, the data was split into training dataset and validation dataset after randomly rearranging the data (training works best if there is least correlation among successive examples).
+Using these datasets,a training epoch which produced the least validation error was chosen and the model was saved with the weights at the epoch(which is 5 in my case).
 The trained model was tested on the simulator by driving the car autonomously using the model.
 The car succesfully passed the test by staying on the track for the entire duration of test time (4-5 laps)!
 The video recording of the autonomous run can be found in this repository!!